 In addition, some states, such as California, require that phlebotomists be licensed to legally conduct work in the state.
 Requirements vary by state or specialization; for more information, would-be phlebotomists should check with the occupational licensing or health department in the state in which they plan on working.

 Step 4: Gain Employment

-Prospective phlebotomists can look for employment at hospitals or private healthcare clinics, where, according to the U.S. Bureau of Labor Statistics (BLS), job opportunities are most readily available.
+Prospective phlebotomists can look for employment at hospitals or medical and diagnostic labs, where, according to the U.S. Bureau of Labor Statistics (BLS), job opportunities are most readily available.
 Alternatively, phlebotomists can also seek employment in clinical laboratories, where they work with other medical professionals and laboratory technologists, who screen and test the blood samples that are collected.
-Employment prospects in any setting are expected to be good; the BLS reported that laboratory technicians, a larger group that includes phlebotomists, are expected to see a job growth of 13% from 2010-2020 (www.bls.gov).
-A May 2012 BLS report indicated that phlebotomists' mean annual salary was $30,910.
+Employment prospects in any setting are expected to be good; the BLS reported that phlebotomists were expected to see job growth of 27 percent from 2012-2022 (www.bls.gov).
+A May 2013 BLS report indicated that phlebotomists' mean annual salary was $31,410.

 Related to Phlebotomy: Summary of How to Become a Phlebotomist